Silent Zen retreats

 Kyol Che (“tightened Dharma”) refers to the three months during the summer or winter when Zen nuns and monks traditionally spend their time focused entirely on meditation retreat, concentrating on formal sitting practice for at least nine or ten hours a day in the Dharma Room (Korea: Soen Bang; Jap.: Zendo).
 The retreat is held in silence and the intensive schedule allows one to completely devote oneself to formal practice.

 In addition, there are monthly 3-day retreats.
-(Please check the “Retreat Dates” button below for schedule and updates.)
+(Please check our events section for schedule and updates.)
 No previous experience in retreats is required, but highly recommended; and one can sit during the long retreats anywhere from a minimum of 4 days to 1 week, 10 days, 2 weeks, whatever works for the retreatant’s schedule.

 Anyone interested in sitting retreat is encouraged to attend at least the Evening or Morning Practice in the Zen Center, on several occasions.
 This will familiarize the retreatant with the teaching form and atmosphere of the temple.